melt-ui/melt-ui/src/docs/content/builders/tooltip.md

 <Callout type="warning">

-Tooltips are only opened on hover/focus and not on press, as the tooltip content is used to describe the element that would be activated by the press, such as an trashcan icon button which would delete something.
-If the button is pressed, an action should be taken, which in that case it is too late to display a tooltip.
+Tooltips are only activated on hover or on focus, and not on press.
+Since the tooltip is generally used to describe an action, its usefulness would be limited in case it appeared on press, seeing as the action would have already been performed.
+This behaviour is also predicted by the WAI-ARIA tooltip role design pattern.

-Chances are if you have a need to display the tooltip on press, using a tooltip isn't accessible/appropriate, and should instead consider using a [Popover](/docs/builders/popover).
+Chances are if you have a need to display content on press, using a tooltip isn't accessible/appropriate, and should instead consider using a [Popover](/docs/builders/popover).

 </Callout>